awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 ECS_AVAILABLE_LOGGING_DRIVERS='["json-file","awslogs"]'
 ```

 Your Amazon ECS container instances also require `logs:CreateLogStream` and `logs:PutLogEvents` permission on the IAM role that you can launch your container instances with\.
 If you created your Amazon ECS container instance role before `awslogs` log driver support was enabled in Amazon ECS, you might need to add this permission\.
 The `ecsTaskExecutionRole` is used when it's assigned to the task and likely contains the correct permissions\.
-For information about checking your task execution role, see [To check for the `ecsTaskExecutionRole` in the IAM console](task_execution_IAM_role.md#procedure_check_execution_role)\.
+For information about checking your task execution role, see [Checking for the task execution \(`ecsTaskExecutionRole`\) role in the IAM console](task_execution_IAM_role.md#procedure_check_execution_role)\.
 If your container instances use the managed IAM policy for container instances, your container instances likely have the correct permissions\.
-For information about how to check your Amazon ECS container instance role and attach the managed IAM policy for container instances, see [To check for the `ecsInstanceRole` in the IAM console](instance_IAM_role.md#procedure_check_instance_role)\.
+For information about how to check your Amazon ECS container instance role and attach the managed IAM policy for container instances, see [Checking for the container instance \( `ecsInstanceRole`\) in the IAM console](instance_IAM_role.md#procedure_check_instance_role)\.

 ## Creating a log group<a name="create_awslogs_loggroups"></a>